 55 Best Islands in the world: REVEALED by Top Travel Writers

-Don’t you simply love islands?
+Don’t you just love islands?

 Exotic and mysterious spots surrounded by blue as far as the eye can see.
 Stunning landscapes that you just can’t find anywhere else.
 The perfect vacation spot far away from the “real world”!
 Most islands have miles and MILES of beaches.
 Some have mountains, waterfalls, forests, lakes or even snow.